pyrustic/pyrustic/README.md

 <div align="center">
     <img src="https://raw.githubusercontent.com/pyrustic/misc/master/media/manager.gif" alt="Manager" width="650">
     <p align="center">
-    Manager
+    <b> Manager </b>
     </p>
 </div>

-The `Manager` is the entry point to the software suite.
-It's an optional command-line application with an API that you can use programmatically to automate your workflow.
+The `Manager` is a command-line application with an API that you can use to automate your workflow.

 Via the `Manager` you can:
-- create a project with battery included (project structure, pyproject.toml, etc);
+- create a project with battery included (project structure, pyproject.toml, default README.md, etc);
-- easily add `packages`, `modules` or `files` to your project;
+- easily add multiples `packages`, `modules` or `files` to your project with a one line command;
-- run a specific `module` of your project;
+- run a specific `module` or `package` of your project;
+- run any package previously installed with `pip`, in others words, you just need to type `run jupitest` to open the graphical test runner `Jupitest`;
 - view recent projects list and quickly switch between projects;
-- launch the `SQL Editor`, `Test Runner` and `Hubway` (respectively with commands `sql`, `test` and `hub`);
 - build a distribution package according to setup.cfg and MANIFEST.in;
+- publish your application (distribution package);
 - find out if the project is installed ('pip install -e') in the current virtual env;
 - and more...

-The `build` command builds a package that could be published with the application `Hubway`.

-# The Software Suite
-The lightweight software suite is made of:
+Type `help` in the Manager to discover the commands.
+Basically, you will often need to use the command `link` or `relink` to link a project to the Manager, `init` to initialize your project, `run` to run your project, `build` to build a distribution package and `publish` to publish your app.

+You need a personal access token to publish your application.
+It is easy to generate a personal access token.
+Read this [article](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).

+# Some Desktop Apps Built With Pyrustic
+The following apps are made with Pyrustic:
 - `Rustiql`: a graphical `SQL Editor`;
 - `Jupitest`: a graphical `Test Runner`;
 - and `Hubway`: an application to publish your project.

+Their themes are based on [tk-cyberpunk-theme](https://github.com/pyrustic/tk-cyberpunk-theme).

 ## Rustiql - The Graphical SQL Editor
 <!-- Image -->
 <div align="center">
     <img src="https://raw.githubusercontent.com/pyrustic/misc/master/media/rustiql.gif" alt="SQL Editor" width="650">
     <p align="center">
-    SQL Editor
+    <b> SQL Editor </b>
     </p>
 </div>